 How to: Restore Disaster Recovery Job?

 Disaster Recovery is only used to restore your current windows installation from virus attacks, accidental deletion of system files, or any action leading to an unstable system.

-You can simply restore your disaster recovery job by following these steps based on the disaster recovery backup destination:
+You can simply restore your disaster recovery job by following these steps: